Transverse Energy per Charged Particle in Heavy-Ion Collisions: Role of Collective Flow: Results and Discussions

-In figure 7, we show the $p_{T}$ spectra of $\pi^{-}$ for the most central collisions at various $\sqrt{s_{NN}}$ from 7.7 GeV to 62.4 GeV.
-We use our model with the effect of flow to calculate $p_{T}$-spectra at all energies where we take only the surface velocity, $\beta_{s}$ as a free parameter.
-We compare our results with the experimental data \cite{Kumar:2014tca,Abelev:2008ab,Afanasiev:2002mx,Alt:2006dk} and find that our model with flow explains the data satisfactorily.
-After comparison with the experimental data, we get the value of the $\beta_s$, from which we calculate the average radial flow velocity.
-Here, our model with flow explains the experimental data successfully except at lower $p_{T}$, where the contribution of resonance decay plays an important role \cite{Chatterjee:2015fua}.
-In this paper, we do not take the contributions of resonance decays while calculating $p_T$ spectra and we reserve this for a future work.
+We have estimated using the model the chemical freeze-out volume, $V$ of $\pi^-$ at various center-of-mass energies, which are tabulated in table~\ref{t1}.
+For this, we divide the experimental mid-rapidity density of $\pi^-$ at a particular $\sqrt{s_{NN}}$ to the corresponding value calculated in the model.
+In figures~\ref{pT} and~\ref{pT1}, we show the $p_{T}$ spectra of $\pi^{-}$ for the most central collisions at various $\sqrt{s_{NN}}$ from 7.7 GeV to 2.76 TeV.
+We use Eq.~\ref{eq13} for $\pi^-$ to calculate $p_{T}$-spectra, where $T$ and $\mu_B$ are taken from references.~\cite{Mishra:2008tc,Tiwari:2012}.
+We compare the results with the experimental data \cite{Adamczyk:2017iwn,Abelev:2007ra,Abelev:2006jr,Abelev:2014laa} up to $p_T$ = 5 GeV and find a good agreement between them.
+After comparison with the experimental data, we get the value of the radial flow velocity, $\beta_{r}$.
+In this paper, we do not take the contributions of resonance decays while calculating $p_T$ spectra, which may be the reason for a deviation observed at lower $p_{T}$~\cite{Chatterjee:2015fua}.
+This could be explored in a future work.

-Figure 8 shows the variations of average radial flow velocity, $\langle\beta_r\rangle$ extracted in the framework of EV-SHGM with respect to $\sqrt{s_{NN}}$ from lower AGS energies to LHC energies.
-We notice that it increases monotonically with the collision energy with it's lowest value at AGS to the highest value at LHC.
+Figure~\ref{flow} shows the variations of radial flow velocity, $\beta_r$ extracted by fitting the $p_T$ spectra of $\pi^-$ in the framework of EV-SHGM with respect to $\sqrt{s_{NN}}$ from 7.7 GeV to 2.76 TeV.
+We notice that it increases monotonically with the collision energy with it's lowest value at 7.7 GeV to the highest value at LHC.
 This shows significant collectivity in high energy heavy-ion collisions.
-We fit a phenomenologically motivated power-law function, {\it i. e.} $\displaystyle a + b(\sqrt{s_{NN}})^{c}$ to the energy dependence of $\langle\beta_r\rangle$.
+We fit a phenomenologically motivated power-law function, {\it i. e.} $\displaystyle a + b(\sqrt{s_{NN}})^{c}$ to the energy dependence of $\beta_r$.
 Here, a, b and c are the fit parameters.
-For the best fit we get, a = 0.072 $\pm$ 0.057, b = 0.141 $\pm$ 0.049, and c = 0.148 $\pm$ 0.029.
-The predicted value of $\langle \beta_r \rangle$ at $\sqrt{s_{NN}}$ = 5.02 TeV is 0.569 for the top central Pb+Pb collisions.
+For the best fit we get, a = -2.206 $\pm$ 0.087, b = 2.5243 $\pm$ 0.0867, and c = 0.0181 $\pm$ 0.0014.
+The predicted value of $\beta_r$ at $\sqrt{s_{NN}}$ = 5.02 TeV is 0.73 for the top central Pb+Pb collisions.
+The extrapolated $\beta_r$ for $\sqrt{s_{NN}}$ = 2.7 GeV is 0.36.
+It should be noted here that, in the discussed energy domain although the radial flow shows a linear increase with collision energy, as it is expected, it has to start saturating at some higher energies in order to satisfy the limit of speed of light, $c$.